FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 Many cyclists like to compare their FTP numbers but having the highest FTP number doesn’t mean that you’ll finish first in a race.

-Having a FTP number that is relatively similar to your competitors will give you a chance to compete.
-For example, to be a World Tour rider, your FTP numbers needs to be of a certain number, or you won’t make the cut.
+Having an FTP number that is relatively similar to your competitors will give you a chance to compete.
+For example, to be a World Tour rider, your FTP numbers need to be of a certain number or won’t cut.

-Beyond that, there are many factors involved such as team tactics, punctures, mechanical issues, hydration and nutrition, crashes, weather or simply just luck that will determine if you can win a race.
+Beyond that, there are many factors involved, such as team tactics, punctures, mechanical issues, hydration and nutrition, crashes, weather, or just luck to determine if you can win a race.

 How Often Should You Do A FTP Test?